VirtoCommerce/vc-module-elastic-search-8/README.md

 ## Know Limitations & Issues
 * Catalog object serialization via "Store serialized catalog objects in the index" platform settings is not implemented.
 Document field "__object" will not be indexed.
-* Filtered aggregations are currently not implemented in ElasticSearch .NET client, will throw NotImplementedException.
 * BlueGreen indexation is not implemented.
 * Partial indexation is not implemented.